ampl/ampl.github.io/docs/source/ampl/python/pyinstaller.md

 ## Licensing

-In most situations you will not want to include your own license in the bundle for distribution.
-There are two recommend ways of dealing with that.
+In most situations you will not want to include your own AMPL license in the bundle for distribution.
+There are two recommend ways of dealing with that:

 - a) Specify the location of the license file for instance in the user home directory: